ryan-voitiskis/astro-helmet/README.md

 # astro-helmet

-`astro-helmet` is currently not fully tested.
-It is not recommended for production use at this time.
-Please use with caution and report any issues you encounter.

 `astro-helmet` is a utility for managing the document head of Astro projects.
-It allows you to define any head tags you need and render them to a string that can be included in your Astro layout.
-Head tags defined in layouts, pages and components can be easily merged and prioritised to ensure the correct order in the final document.
+It provides an Astro component `Helmet` which accepts an object of head items and renders them in the document head.

+## Features

+- Render head items in the document head, specified in object(s).
+- Merge head items from multiple sources.
+- Control the order of head items.
+- Include default charset and viewport meta tags.
+- Order head items with default or specified priority.
+- Meta tag deduplication.
+- Flexible API for adding head items and tag attributes.

 ## Installation